RallyTools/RallyRestToolkitForPython/README.rst

     pip install pyral

-Alternatively, if you've got the tar.gz or zip distribution on hand, as long as you've satisfied the dependency requirements on the six and requests packages, you can use the setup mechanism.
+Alternatively, if you've got the tar.gz or zip distribution on hand, as long as you've satisfied the dependency requirement on the requests package, you can use the setup mechanism.
 Obtain the requests_ package and install it according to that package's directions.
-As of requests-2.0.0, there is support for HTTPS over HTTP proxy via the CONNECT request.
-Use of requests-2.x or better is recommended for use with pyral.
+Use of requests-2.28.x or better is recommended for use with pyral.
 The requests_ package can be found via the Python Package Index site (http://pypi/python.org/index).
-The most recent release of pyral (1.5.2) has been tested using requests 2.22.0.
+The most recent release of pyral (1.6.0) has been tested using requests 2.31.0.

-Obtain and install the six_ module (available from PyPI at https://pypi.python.org/pypi/six)

 Unpack the ``pyral`` distribution file (zip or tar.gz) and then install the pyral_ package.

 ::